JescelJames/ORM-Ecommerce-back-end/README.md

 ## My Challenge: Build the back end for an e-commerce site

 ## Description
-This challenge helps view and make changes to the current database for employees.
+This challenge helps view and make changes to the current database for e-commerce database.

-### This is a MySQL and Inquirer NPM challenge
+### This is a back-end for e-commerce site challenge

-- My motivation:  To query Employee Tracker database using MySQL and Inquirer
+- My motivation:  To have a solid understanding of the relationships between MySQL, Sequelize, and Express
-- Why I took this challege: To learn learn and be comfortable with MySQL.
+- Why I took this challege: To understand the basic of back-end application with database.
-- What the challenge solved:  The Employee Tracker can query and make changes in the database
+- What the challenge solved:  The back-end of the e-commerce site can query and manipulate the database.

 ### Video Demonstration